fenix-hub/fenix-hub/README.md

 ### Hi, my name is Nicolò, known on the web as 'fenix' 👋
-Italian, male, class '97.
-I've awlays been fascinated by robots and science fiction since I was a little kid, and having the opportunity to play around with LEGO and very old computers let me develop my interest into a passion, and then a job.
-From hardware to software, I love spending my spare time in projects involving a variety of platforms, tecnologies and languages.
 I'm into partecipating and contributing to communities and open source projects that share my same interests, and where I can find my knowledge useful.

 - 🔭 I’m currently working on several personal projects involving [Godot Engine](https://godotengine.org/) and Godot Engine plugins